Frequently Asked Questions

 Are pets allowed at the chalet?

-No. Pets are not allowed anywhere in the Glacier Park backcountry.
-Your friendly pet and the native wildlife of Glacier do not like each other.
-They may even try to eat each other.
+No. Pets are not allowed anywhere in the Glacier National Park backcountry.
 More information here.

 Can we park overnight at the trail heads?